 #4 – Cybersecurity Threats are Evolving

-This fourth concern is crucial to pay attention to.
+This fourth concern of small business owners is crucial to pay attention to.
 Ransomware continues to make headlines, and last year there were highly publicized attacks on the cities of Baltimore, Atlanta, and several others here in Florida, where eSilo is based.